Currently there is no universally effective treatment for misophonia and the search for a misophonia cure is slowly being studied and researched.

 Various treatment methods will be added to this section when they become available for review.
 Have you heard of a treatment or had success with a coping mechanism?
 Share it with others!

 Ads for misophonia treatments may be placed on this page.
 Please contact the admin for details.
 The treatments presented in any ads appearing on this page will be investigated for professionalism in presentation and content but these treatments may not be clinically and/or scientifically proven.
-Since there is no known cure or effective treatment known at this time, potential treatment modalities will be allowed to advertise on this page, however, the treatment modalities appearing here are not specifically endorsed by the Misophonia Online Website.
+Since there is no known cure or effective treatment known at this time, potential treatment modalities will be allowed to advertise on this page.
+However, any treatment modalities appearing here are not specifically endorsed by the Misophonia Online Website.